-For informations in detail about the Cosmic Octave please see
+For detailed information about the Cosmic Octave and the different planetary tone frequencies please see

 Striking the tuning fork

-The tuning fork should not be struck on hard objects, otherwise an unwanted high overtone - a whistle tone - will emerge.
-Even with special hard rubber tuning fork stop blocks offered on the market, we have had to determine this whistle tone during tests.
+The tuning fork should not be struck on hard objects, otherwise an undesirable high overtone - a soft whistling tone - will emerge.
+Even with special, commercially available tuning fork stop blocks made of hard rubber, this high overtone was still audible in tests.

-The tuning forks are made of high-quality steel; for the S and Splus models it is so-called gong steel and for the L and Lplus models it is a special tool steel.
+The tuning forks are made of high-quality steel; for the S and Plus models it is so-called gong steel and for the L and Lplus models it is a special tool steel.
 To prevent the steel from rusting, the tuning forks are nickel-plated.
-The main reason why stainless steel is not used is that it is much tougher, so that the tuning fork would have a shorter vibration period.
-In addition, the processing would be significantly more complex, the material would be more expensive and the tools used in production would be subject to greater wear.
-All in all, the result would be a shorter vibrating tuning fork at a higher price.
+The main reason why stainless steel is not used is that it is tougher, so the tuning fork would have a much shorter oscillation period.

 About a possible nickel allergy

-The tuning forks offered by Planetware are made of nickel-plated steel.
-Since the foundation of Planetware 30 years ago, we have not had any problems with the material, not even with nickel allergies.
-Reactions to nickel usually only occur in allergic persons* when there is prolonged contact with the skin, e.g. when wearing earrings, whereas with tuning fork applications the contact is relatively short.
-But certainly someone can be more or less strongly allergic to nickel.
+The tuning forks offered at Planetware are made of nickel-plated steel.
+Since Planetware was founded in 1990, no problems have been reported because of the material; not even regarding a nickel allergy.
+Reactions to nickel in allergy sufferers usually only occur with prolonged contact with the skin, e.g. when wearing earrings, while in tuning fork applications the contact is relatively short.
+But certainly someone can be more or less allergic to nickel.

-Our models Splus and Lplus have a grip pad so that there is no contact with the skin when holding the tuning fork.
-If there is substance between the skin of the person and the tuning fork on whose body it is applied, no allergy can be caused either.
+Our models Splus and Lplus have a grip pad, so there is no contact with the skin when holding the tuning fork.
+If there is fabric between the person's skin and the tuning fork, no allergy can be caused either.

-Since the autumn of 1978 when Hans Cousto identified the frequencies of the Earth, moon, planets and sun we have placed great value on the highest quality.
-A short anecdote from those days serves as proof: The first tuning forks delivered from the factory were only of DIN standard meaning some forks had a deviance of up to 1 Hz from the specified frequency.
-We returned these tuning forks assuring the manufacturers that a difference of 1 Hz in the octave of the Earth’s rotation would make the terrestrial day approx. 7 minutes shorter than it actually is (in fact, in the past 3000 years the length of the Earth day has increased by approx. 0.05 seconds).
+The development team of the Cosmic Octave has always attached great importance to the highest quality.
+An episode from the early days may illustrate this.
+The first tuning forks delivered by the manufactory were only manufactured according to DIN standards and thus some forks had a deviation of up to 1 Hertz from the specified frequency.
+We returned these forks and were able to convince the manufacture with the argument that with the octave tone of the earth's rotation, 1 hertz more means that the earth's day would be about 7 minutes shorter than it really is (in fact, in the last 3000 years, the length of the day has increased by about 0.05 seconds).